Jewish mythology: The Exodus

 The story of the exodus is told in the books of Exodus, Leviticus, Numbers, and Deuteronomy.
 The Israelites had settled in the Land of Goshen in the time of Joseph and Jacob, but a new pharaoh arose who enslaved and oppressed the children of Israel.
 At this time Moses was born; the Pharaoh had commanded that all male Hebrew children born would be drowned in the river Nile, but Moses' mother placed him in an ark and concealed the ark in the bulrushes by the riverbank, where the baby was discovered and adopted by Pharaoh's daughter, and raised as an Egyptian.
 One day after Moses had reached adulthood he killed an Egyptian who was beating a Hebrew.
 Moses, in order to escape the Pharaoh's death penalty, fled to Midian.

 There, on Mount Horeb, God appeared to Moses as a burning bush revealed to Moses his name YHWH and commanded him to return to Egypt and bring his chosen people (Israel) out of bondage and into the Promised Land.
 During the journey, God tried to kill Moses, but Zipporah saved his life.
 Moses returned to carry out God's command, but God caused the Pharaoh to refuse, and only after God had subjected Egypt to ten plagues did the Pharaoh relent.
 Moses led the Israelites to the border of Egypt, but there God hardened the Pharaoh's heart once more, so that he could destroy the Pharaoh and his army at the Red Sea Crossing as a sign of his power to Israel and the nations.

 From Egypt, Moses led the Israelites to biblical Mount Sinai, where he was given the Ten Commandments from God, written on stone tablets.
 Later at Mount Sinai, Moses and the elders entered into a covenant, by which Israel would become the people of YHWH, obeying his laws, and YHWH would be their god.
 Moses delivered the laws of God to Israel, instituted the priesthood under the sons of Moses' brother Aaron, and destroyed those Israelites who fell away from his worship.

-After the forty years had passed, Moses eventually led the Israelites into the Land of Canaan.
+During the forty years of wandering in the wilderness battles were fought with the Amalekites, Canaanites and Amorites.
+Yahweh commanded in the battle with the Amorites to leave no survivors, women and children included, while he miraculously provided the Israelites with mana from the sky and sometimes quail to eat, water was procured from a rock when stuck with a rod by Moses.
+Yahweh sent plagues and or poisonous snakes to kill dissenters whenever there was dissent against him or Moses.
+Though when Moses struck a rock more times than Yahweh told him Yahweh barred Moses from entering the Promised Land along with all those who came with him out of Egypt, except for Caleb and Joshua.
+Upon the death of Moses and after the death of Aaron, Yahweh appointed Joshua to lead the Israelites across the Jordan River to the Promised Land which was yet to be conquered.